MilanStaffehl/TNG-Cluster-paper/README.md

   you need to look into.
 All the Python scripts in `scripts` have a CLI, so to find out how to use them, simply run `python <script name>.py -h`.
-- **Code for topic X:** If you are looking for code (or output) of a specific topic, search the `src` directory for the package whose name sounds most like what you need.
+- **Code for topic X:** If you are looking for code (or output) of a specific topic, search the `library` directory for the package whose name sounds most like what you need.
 Inside of it, you can go through the modules that are related to the topic.
 - **The finished plots:** If you installed the code using the `install.py` script, you will find the figures under the `figures` directory in the subdirectory of the milestone they belong to.
 If you cannot find them there,